Abbott misstated credentials of spinoff CEO Gonzalez

-(Reuters) - Abbott Laboratories for years misstated that the executive handpicked to head its pending pharmaceutical spinoff held both bachelor’s and master’s degrees, and on Thursday called the misinformation “an administrative error.”
+(Reuters) - Abbott Laboratories (ABT.N) for years misstated that the executive handpicked to head its pending pharmaceutical spinoff held both bachelor’s and master’s degrees, but on Thursday called the misinformation “an administrative error.”

-His company biography had stated that Gonzalez, Abbott’s head of global pharmaceuticals, received degrees from the University of Houston and the University of Miami.

-The credentials flap follows the resignation in May of Yahoo Inc Chief Executive Scott Thompson after a controversy over a fake computer science college degree on his biography.

-Crain’s Chicago Healthcare first reported the Abbott discrepancy on Thursday, saying the company’s regulatory filings from 2002 through 2007 stated that Gonzalez had a bachelor’s degree from Houston and a master’s from Miami, both in biochemistry.
+Crain’s Chicago Healthcare first reported the discrepancy on Thursday, saying Abbott regulatory filings from 2002 through 2007 said Gonzalez had a bachelor’s degree from Houston and a master’s from Miami, both in biochemistry.

+The company confirmed that Gonzalez did not complete his college education or receive a college degree.

-Abbott has since corrected the educational credits in Gonzalez’s biography on its website, which now states that he was a research biochemist at the University of Miami School of Medicine and attended the University of Houston, majoring in biochemistry.
+Abbott has since changed the educational credits in Gonzalez’s biography on its website, which now says he was a research biochemist at the University of Miami School of Medicine and attended the University of Houston, majoring in biochemistry.

 “It was an administrative error when the bio was written many years ago.
 It wasn’t identified right away,” Abbott spokeswoman Melisa Brotz said in a telephone interview.